-Next, we'll walk through mixing your colors consistency. divide and color your icing For the beach cookies, you're going to need to create 2 different colors.
-You will need white and black icing.
-Divide your royal icing into 2 different bowls.
-Optionally, you can use the "one bowl method" where you mix the color and consistency from lightest shade to darkest, using the same bowl.
-When making black icing, you need patience.
-Add a small amount of food coloring at a time and let it sit for 30 minutes covered in a wet paper towel so the color can develop further.
-When you reached a dark grey, the color should fully develop to black when it dries.
-When initially making your royal icing, you can add in the white food coloring into the royal icing mix.
+Next, we'll walk through mixing your colors consistency. divide and color your icing For the winter cookies, you're going to need to create 3 different colors.
+You will need white, light blue, and darker blue icing.
+Using one bowl, begin mixing your icing and consistency starting with white, then yellow, and then black.
+You will need majority yellow icing, creating at least 2 piping bags of it and small piping bags of white and black. ''' yellow icing = 18 drops yellow food coloring white icing = 1/2 teaspoon white food coloring black icing = 1/2-1 teaspoon black food coloring ''' Optionally, when initially making your royal icing, you can add in the white food coloring into the royal icing mix.
 White food coloring not only gives you a brighter white, but it helps you fight "butter bleed" (when butter in your cookie shows in your royal icing) causing your white to look more yellow as it dries. mix the icing consistency When using royal icing, the consistency of the icing allows you to do different decorations.
 Often what you see on social media or in recipes are two different icing consistencies, a line and a flood.
 But for these cookies, you'll have one consistency that sits between a line and a flood.
 This is a 20 second icing.
-It's names come from the amount of time it takes the icing to "settle" or level out on a cookie.
+Its name come from the amount of time it takes the icing to "settle" or level out on a cookie.
 After you've mixed in the food coloring, add a little bit of water at a time (I tend to do 1/4 - 1/2 teaspoon) until you get to the right consistency.
 The 20 second consistency will take 20 seconds to settle after you run a spoon or knife through it.
 You can also lift a small amount with a spatula and see how it runs off, like Elmer's Glue.
 This consistency is thick enough to create its own "edge" so the icing doesn't run over the side of a cookie (replacing the need for a "line" consistency), but also thin enough to fill a cookie like a "flood" consistency would.
 It also allows you to do "wet on wet" decorating, where you place different colors of icing that are the same consistency on or near one another to decorate.
 20 second icing Before adding water and then at the right consistency if your icing is too thin, add a tablespoon of powdered sugar at a time to thicken it back up! bag the icing Majority of the time, you will want to put all of your different icing colors and consistencies into their own tipless piping bag.
 Tipless piping bags are one time use piping bags that do not require a piping tip in order to be used.
 Instead you cut the tip of your piping bag to the desired size or shape.